rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 [[/screens/fork06.png]]

+Note that if you need resources that only root has access to, you'll want to run `rvmsudo ./msfconsole -L` instead.

 <h2 id="sync">Keeping in sync</h2>

 One of the main reasons to use Git and GitHub is this whole idea of branching in order to keep all the code changes straight.
 In other source control management systems, branching quickly becomes a nightmare, but in Git, branching happens all the time.